imperialchem/mrd-demo/README.md

-# LpesPy: A Molecular Reaction Dynamics Demonstration
+# LepsPy: A Molecular Reaction Dynamics Demonstration
 A program to perform classical molecular reaction dynamics for a tri-atomic system using a London-Eyring-Polanyi-Sato (LEPS) potential parameterised for several atoms.

 The first Python version of the code was written by Tristan Mackenzie, based on a Matlab version written by Lee Thomson, which in tern built upon a Fortran code written by Barry Smith.